cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 The following rules apply to investminting:

-1. The period chosen for investminting H tokens has a proportionate effect on the amount of Ampere and Volt tokens received.
+1. The period chosen for investminting Hydrogen tokens has a proportionate effect on the amount of Ampere and Volt tokens received.
-2. The amount of H tokens investminted has a proportionate effect on the amount of Ampere and Volt tokens received.
+2. The amount of Hydrogen tokens investminted has a proportionate effect on the amount of Ampere and Volt tokens received.
 3. H, Ampere, and Volt tokens become liquid after the investminting period has ended.
 4. Before the tokens become liquid, they perform their resource functions for the account - Amperes increase links' rank (their place in the search result), Volts may be used for producing cyberlinks.
 5. Maximum investminting period (`investmint_max_period`) is limited.
 However, it increases every 547 days (`horizon_period_init`).